rh-mobb/documentation/docs/rosa/federated-metrics/README.md

-# Federating System and User metrics to S3 in RedHat OpenShift for AWS
+# Federating System and User metrics to S3 in Red Hat OpenShift for AWS

 **Paul Czarkowski**